tensorpack/tensorpack/docs/tutorial/parallel-dataflow.md

 1. `d1` is not executed in parallel.
 Only `f` runs in parallel.
   Therefore you don't have to worry about randomness or data distribution shift.
   Also you need to make `d1` very efficient (e.g., just produce small metadata).
-2. More communication is required to send data to workers.
+2. More communication is required, because it needs to send data to workers.

 See its [API documentation](../modules/dataflow.html#tensorpack.dataflow.MultiProcessMapData) to learn more details.